 c) Any ten professionals or professional faculty, in writing

-d) The College President, Provost, or Vice President for Administration.
+d) The university President, Provost, or Chief Operating Officer.

 Items to be placed on the agenda shall be submitted to the Secretary at least fifteen days prior to the next meeting.

 Section 5.
-The agendas for each Assembly, Executive Committee, and professionals and professional faculty meeting, along with supporting papers, shall be distributed to the professionals and professional faculty and to the College President, Provost, and Vice President for Administration at least 10 days prior to the meeting.
+The agendas for each Assembly, Executive Committee, and professionals and professional faculty meeting, along with supporting papers, shall be distributed to the professionals and professional faculty and to the university President, Provost, and Chief Operating Officer at least 10 days prior to the meeting.
 All agendas shall be distributed by electronic transmission and posted on the Assembly website.
-If available, agendas may also be published in an appropriate College publication.
+If available, agendas may also be published in an appropriate university publication.